trstlabs/intento-integration-hub/streamswap/submit_url.md

             {
               typeUrl: "/cosmwasm.wasm.v1.MsgExecuteContract",
               value: {
-                sender: "GET_IBC_SENDER", // will be replaced with the user's IBC address automatically
+                sender: "Your Address", // will be replaced with the user's Osmosis address automatically
                 contract: "<STATIC_CONTRACT>",
                 msg: {
                   subscribe: {